-Simon heads London-based Mobilium Global Group, which provides high-level strategic advice and guidance to individuals, brands, companies and organizations across the entire mobile spectrum, from mobile handset makers and telco operators, to technology companies, media companies, healthcare organizations, movie studios and TV networks, global music artists and TV personalities, ad agency groups, brands, and platform providers around the world.
+Simon heads London-based Mobilium Global Group, which provides high-level strategic counsel and guidance to individuals, brands, companies and organizations across the entire mobile spectrum, from mobile handset makers and telco operators, to technology companies, media companies, healthcare organizations, movie studios and TV networks, global music artists and TV personalities, ad agency groups, brands, and platform providers around the world.

-Specifically, Simon recommends innovative, practical ways to expand an individual or company’s mobile presence through brand development and profile enhancement, all of which help not only to grow revenues, but also to maximize mobile profile and impact in order to achieve profitability.
-This includes the use, distribution and mobile marketing of mobile health and education content, entertainment content, mobile music, mobile games, mobile money, mobile social media, and mobile media technology and applications.
+Specifically, Simon recommends innovative, practical ways to expand an individual or company’s mobile social media presence through brand development and profile enhancement, all of which help not only to grow revenues, but also to maximize mobile profile attention and impact in order to achieve profitability.
+This includes the use, distribution and mobile marketing of mobile apps, health and education content, entertainment content, mobile music, mobile games, mobile money, mobile social media, and mobile media technology and applications.

-Simon also works with global thought leaders, media companies, media properties and creative artists to identify mobile revenue opportunities and shape their mobile strategies worldwide.
+Simon also works with global thought leaders, media companies, media properties and creative artists to identify global mobile revenue opportunities and shape their mobile strategies worldwide.
 In addition, he works closely with the GSM Association, the global governing body of the international mobile phone industry.
 The GSMA organizes the annual Mobile World Congress in Barcelona.